Note: Scroll to the bottom of each page to see links to subpages or see Sitemap.

 students improve their information literacy skills.
 Click the tabs above for sample information literacy exercises slide shows and teaching tips.

-NOTE: See "Exercises & Handouts" in this site for an outline of the Graduate Teaching Assistant workshop on teaching information researching and critical thinking skills to undergraduates, as well as a copy of the PowerPoint slide show.
+NOTE: See "Exercises & Handouts" in this site for an outline of a UCLA Graduate Teaching Assistant workshop on teaching information researching and critical thinking skills to undergraduates, as well as a copy of the PowerPoint slide show.
 The slide show is also available on slideshare.net: http://www.slideshare.net/estherg/ta-info-lit-workshop-7-22-09.
 Check the Notes view in the slide show for full content.

 Questions, corrections, or suggestions for additions to this site?